 Luxury hotels (Laico Ouaga 2000, Bravia Hotel) offer international cuisine and refined local dishes.

-Mid-range establishments have Burkinabe, West African, and international cuisine.
+Mid-range establishments have Burkinabe, West African, plus global dishes.
 Maquis (local, open-air) and street food stalls offer authentic, affordable options.

 Finding strictly vegetarian/vegan alternatives is possible.
 Many sauces for Tô are vegetable-based.
 Rice and vegetable dishes are common.